 You’ll work on a series of studio-based design projects supported by lectures, seminars, tutorials and site visits.

 The design studio projects will become increasingly complex as the programme progresses.

 In the second year of study these site-based projects are frequently set overseas

 You’ll discover that Edinburgh is a unique and exciting centre for Landscape Architecture.

-Within a short distance, the relatively undeveloped areas of the Scottish Highlands and the Borders illustrate different problems, opportunities and solutions for Landscape Architects.
+Within a short distance, the relatively undeveloped areas of the Scottish Highlands and the Borders illustrate different contexts and opportunities for Landscape Architecture theory and practice.